Guide·Jun 15, 2026·10 min read

 Can my engineering team build this in-house?

 You can.
 Most teams that try regret it within 18 months.
-The hard part is not the rule engine, it is policy versioning, audit trails, document extraction, integration maintenance, and regulatory explainability.
+The hard part is not the rule engine, it is policy versioning, audit trails, document analysis, integration maintenance, and regulatory explainability.
 Buying a platform is almost always cheaper than maintaining one.

 What about open-source decision engines (Drools, OpenL Tablets)?